DMurphy33/9-Innings-Tools/README.md

 ## Tools available

-### OVR Analysis
+### Stats Parser

-Read screenshots of 9 Innings OVR Analysis stats and aggregate them into a single table.
+Read screenshots of your player stats from either Ranked or OVR Analysis and aggregate them into a single table.

 ### Blue/Green Success Chances